wpdevup/tap-chat/readme.txt

 == Upgrade Notice ==

+= 1.5.0 =
+New Custom Icon Upload feature!
+Replace WhatsApp icon with your own brand logo.
+Perfect for branding and customization.

 = 1.4.0 =
 Major update with Smart Triggers!
 Now you can control when the welcome bubble appears based on visitor behavior.
 Time on Page trigger is enabled by default for better engagement.